HuiWangAtTjnu/SSpa/README.md

 Finally, to use [SpatiaLite](https://www.gaia-gis.it/gaia-sins/), we need refer to its official website.
 ![image](https://github.com/HuiWangAtTjnu/SSpa/blob/main/pics/pic3.png)<br>

-On Windows, first download [mod_spatialite-5.1.0-win-amd64.7z](http://www.gaia-gis.it/gaia-sins/windows-bin-amd64/mod_spatialite-5.1.0-win-amd64.7z ), extract it, and add the path to the Windows's `Path` `Environment Variable`.
+On Windows, first download [mod_spatialite-5.1.0-win-amd64.7z](http://www.gaia-gis.it/gaia-sins/windows-bin-amd64/mod_spatialite-5.1.0-win-amd64.7z ), extract it, and add the path to the Windows's `Path` Environment Variable.

 Run
 ======